itadmin-msvice/docs.msvice.com/README.md

 # docs.msvice.com
-This is the msvice docs site using the minima theme from git docs with jackyll
+This is the msvice docs site using the minima theme from git docs with jekyll